 Consider famed value investor Warren Buffett, whose investment philosophy relies on patience, sound analysis and never acquiring assets in business models he doesn’t understand.
 For Buffett, this simple investment approach paid off.
-Since 1965, his portfolio of investments has generated a compound annual gain of 20 percent, compared with a return of 10 percent for the S&P 500 index.
+Since 1965, the company he runs, Berkshire Hathaway, has generated a compound annual gain of 20 percent, compared with a return of 10 percent for the S&P 500 index.

 Value investors like Buffett are always searching for companies with solid business models trading at a discount, and so are fund managers of value exchange-traded funds (ETFs).

 Exchange-traded funds are a low-cost option for retail investors to diversify and gain access to a wide range of investment themes such as value investing.